12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 This is the place to be if you want to either relax with the family or do windsurfing and kite surfing… or both!
 You can also do recreational fishing.

-This is a great spot for beginner surf and kitesurfing when the winds up.
+This is a great spot for beginner surf and kitesurfing when the winds up!
+We wrote a whole guide for visiting this beach, check it out here.

 4) Do the Mandu Mandu Gorge hike